 One very important area of your life on which baking soda can have a dramatic impact is personal care, because it’s both cost-effective and simple.

-Deodorant: You can transform baking soda into an underarm deodorant by applying it with a powder puff.
+You can transform baking soda into an underarm deodorant by applying it with a powder puff.
 Pour half a cup into a reusable glass container mixed with half a cup of cornstarch to avoid irritation.
-Here you’ll save between $3 and $6.

-Toothpaste: You can also make your own toothpaste.
-The simplest recipe is to mix one teaspoon of baking soda with every one-quarter teaspoon of hydrogen peroxide.
-Peppermint essential oil is optional.
+You can also make your own toothpaste.
+The simplest recipe is to mix one teaspoon of baking soda with one-quarter teaspoon of hydrogen peroxide.
+Peppermint essential oil is an optional, but refreshing, addition.
 You can put this mixture directly onto your toothbrush.
-Again, you’ll see savings between $3 and $6.
+Another popular recipe uses baking soda, coconut oil, and peppermint essential oil.

 Also, sprinkle some in your shoes and socks to counteract smelly feet.
-It’s even powerful enough to be used on your cat’s litter box to absorb the smell, or for use on a dog or cat brush to deodorize fur.
+It’s even powerful enough to be used in your cat’s litter box to absorb the smell, or for use on a dog or cat brush to help deodorize fur.

-Fragrance enhancer: Enhance natural air fresheners by adding a teaspoon of baking soda to the water in a flower vase, which will keep cut flowers fresh longer.
+Extend the natural fragrance flowers in your home by adding a teaspoon of baking soda to the water in a flower vase, which will help keep cut flowers fresh longer.

-The other Mister Cleaner: Baking soda is also very effective as a safe, nontoxic home cleaning agent with uses in the kitchen, bathroom and anywhere you might vacuum.
+Baking soda is also very effective as a safe, nontoxic home cleaning agent with uses in the kitchen, bathroom, and anywhere you might vacuum.

 Don’t waste money and resources on produce wash when you can mix baking soda with water and clean fruits and vegetables for less.
-Scrub sinks and counter tops with baking soda and water solution, or run it through your coffeemaker and rinse.
-You can also add a spoonful to your dishwasher to help remove grease from dishes, pots and pans.
+Scrub sinks and counter tops with baking soda and water solution.
+Run it through your coffeemaker and rinse.
+You can also add a spoonful to your dishwasher to help remove grease from dishes, pots, and pans.